-This is a brief visit like going to the emergency room.
-We meet with you as soon as we can on the day you come in.
-This is meant for emergencies, so please understand that if it is not an emergency, we will ask for you to schedule a full appointment.
+This is a brief visit -- it's like going to the emergency room.
+We meet with you as soon as we can on the day that you come in.
+Emergency counseling hours are reserved for students who are currently (or within the past 7 days) experiencing any of the following situations:

 The Victim Advocate provides confidential advocacy support, victim outreach, coordination of support services, problem-solving, and assistance with decision-making to SSU students who are impacted or victimized by traumatic, disruptive or disturbing life events (i.e., sexual assault, intimate partner violence, stalking, biased related incidents, abusive relationships, hate crimes, etc. The Victim Advocate supports SSU students through the process of physical, emotional, and financial recovery.
 This includes: